l1e3e3t7/l1e3e3t7/README.md

 ## I'm
 - 🌱 I’m currently learning something new every day and i'm mostly interested in [Svelte](https://kit.svelte.dev/) at the moment.
 It is just superior to Angular and React.
+- 📫 How to reach me: You were able to find this page, you will surely find my contact details somewhere
 - 🥅 2021 Goals: Survive!

 ### Languages & Tools